loopbackio/loopback.io/pages/en/lb2/LoopBack-in-the-client.md

 summary:
 ---

-{% include content/strongloop-labs.html lang=en %}
+{% include content/strongloop-labs.html lang=page.lang %}

 LoopBack in the client is sometimes referred to as _isomorphic LoopBack_, because it provides the exact same API as the LoopBack server framework.